 Enter an Amount or Rate.

-Set a Goal Amount if the Deduction Code should stop applying once a particular amount of money has been collected.
+Set a Goal Amount if the deduction code should stop applying after a particular amount has been collected.

-Set a Payee and Payee Reference Code if an Agency Check should be prepared.
+Set a Payee and Payee Reference Code if a check should be prepared for an agency.

-Save your work, and you're done!
-On future payroll runs, you'll see the deduction you set up applied automatically.
+On future payroll runs, you will see the deduction applied automatically.